brootaylor/brootaylor-v2/src/_content/writing/a-frontend-muddle.md

 - "technology"
 ---

-I need to share this list of links.

-If you're someone who builds websites on the front-end – (*trying to stay away from labels!*) – and you find yourself getting in a muddle about what that entails anymore, here are a few articles I think are important reads:
+If you're someone who builds websites on the front-end – (*trying to stay away from labels!*) – and you find yourself getting in a muddle about what that entails these days, here are a few articles I think are important reads:

 ---